 Driver side power door lock malfunctions.
 It does not always lock as it is supposed to when done with remote or when car reaches speed for auto-lock feature.
 May lock when it shouldn't as well-- locking you in vehicle and/or setting off alarm.

-The vehicle is a 2006 Volkswagen Jetta.
-Vehicle identification number (VIN): 3VWDT81K26_.
 The rear driver's side passenger door could not be opened from the inside nor the outside of the vehicle.
 I can hear electrical components being activated inside the door while unlocking the door via remote or internal switch, but the door remains locked.
 Luckily, there was no need for an urgent exit.
 I made an appointment with the local dealer, but once I realized that the failure is intermittent I pushed this appointment to the next service.
-This door latch issue occurred Dec.
-27, 2005.

 See all problems of the 2006 Volkswagen Jetta.

-The vehicle involved was a 2005 Volkswagen new Jetta.
-The VIN of this vehicle was 3VWST71KX5_.
 The left rear passenger door will not open.
 Despite using the unlock buttons on key, the drivers door, and the passenger door, the door latch will not engage.
 Each time one of the mentioned unlock buttons is pushed, you can hear the electronic mechanism sound like it is unlocking the door, but the latch still does not engage in order to open the door.
 I have not contacted the dealer yet, but felt this should be reported here due to the danger of this issue in case of a crash / fire in which it could prevent a quick exit of the passenger.
-This problem occurred on 12/25/05.

 See all problems of the 2005 Volkswagen Jetta.